rad182/potential/github.md

 git add [filename]
 ````

-You can also add all changes and all new files quickly using:
+You can also add all changes, and tell git which new files to start tracking ( and which deleted ) ones
+to stop tracking quickly using:
 ````
-git add .
+git add --all
 ````

 When you feel that the files and changes that you have staged are in a state that you'd like to save